GoncaloLeao/Entangled-Tubes-Bin-Picking-Dataset/README.md

 - a .ply (Polygon File Format) file with the unordered point cloud of the scene
 - a .zdf (Zivid native format) file with the point cloud, color image and depth image

-# Future work:
+# Future work
-- make the color and depth images available in more conventional formats such as .png
+- Make the color and depth images available in more conventional formats such as .png